anbox-cloud/discourse-docs/howto/install-appliance/aws.md

 When the instance is successfully launched, you can find its public IP address in the instance details page.
 Use this IP address or the corresponding DNS name to access the status web page.

-[note type="information" status="Note"]By default, the Anbox Cloud Appliance uses self-signed certificates, which might cause a security warning in your browser.
-Use the mechanism provided by your browser to proceed to the web page.[/note]
+By default, the Anbox Cloud Appliance uses self-signed certificates, which might cause a security warning in your browser.
+Use the mechanism provided by your browser to proceed to the web page.

 ![Appliance welcome screen|690x343, 100%](https://assets.ubuntu.com/v1/f35744dc-install_appliance_initialise.png)